 We have identified key attributes of students who have become successful graduates and practicing intervenors.
 Regular attendance and participation are integral to program success.
-Find out if this program is right for you by reviewing our list of Attributes for Success (C108).
+Find out if this program is right for you here.

 This program was developed in partnership with a number of service providers and Deafblind consumer associations.

 In preparation for the field placement, students will be required to work in multiple small and large groups, both in classes and community settings.

 By stepping outside of the classroom into a real-world environment, students gain an enriched learning experience.
 Students will be introduced to experiential learning through simulation activities and opportunities to meet with sector partners.
 Skills are reinforced and strengthened, confidence is gained in abilities and invaluable connections are made.